 Peter Miralles, an accomplished financial and investment advisor and planner, at Atlanta Wealth Consultants LLC, wrote on this topic in his article, Woman & Money – Moving From the Moment to the Future.
 Peter referenced a 2010 Prudential survey of 1,250 American women, 86% of those polled felt that they lacked knowledge when it came to choosing investment or insurance products, yet 95% of the respondents identified themselves as the financial decision-makers in their households.

 Methinks I contributed to my son’s problem

-Money confidence doesn’t happen by default.
+Money confidence doesn’t happen default.
 You have to use strategies to build a healthy financial foundation.
 I did some research so I could better guide my son.
 Here are four tips, from a non-financial expert, that will help you to change your money story.
 Continuing education is a must for your financial success.

 Four practical tips to change your money story

 I’ve been encouraging my son to do this.
 He doesn’t monitor his spending habits.
 He earns and spends his money without any awareness of where his money goes.
 That is why he’s meeting with a financial adviser.
 You’re never too young to develop a healthy relationship with money.